 Click here to learn about the Forum's purpose, members and most commonly asked questions.

-The City developed the emergency well to supply Island residents with water for an extended period of time without significant assistance from outside during an emergency.
+The City developed the emergency well to supply Island residents with water for an extended period of time without significant assistance from outside during an emergency; the well water requires treatment before it is suitable for consumption.
 Click here for more information.